 To the Company's knowledge, as of the date hereof, A10 Group holds approximately 63% of the outstanding common shares.
 For as long as it directly or indirectly maintains a significant interest in the Company, A10 Group may be in a position to affect the Company's governance and operations.
-In addition, A10 Group may have significant influence over the passage of any shareholder resolution (such as would be required, to amend constating documents or take certain other corporate actions) and may, for all practical purposes, be able to ensure the passage of any such resolution by voting for it or prevent the passage of any such resolution by voting against it.
-The effect of this influence may be to limit the price that investors are willing to pay for the Company's common shares.
+In addition, A10 Group may have significant influence over the passage of any shareholder resolution (such as would be required, to amend constating documents or take certain other corporate actions) and may, for all practical purposes, be able to ensure the passage of any such resolution by voting for it or prevent the passage of any such resolution by voting for it or prevent the passage of any such resolution by voting to pay for the Company's common shares.
 In addition, the potential that A10 Group may sell common shares in the public market (commonly referred to as "market overhang"), as well as any actual sales of common shares in the public market, could adversely affect the market price of the common shares.